 In 2010, I successfully completed my yoga training from Jaime Sanchez of East West Yoga Healing through Urban Breath in Dogtown.
 I subbed at UB on and off for the next year when they needed me while I figured out what I wanted to do with my certification.
 In 2011, I started teaching a weekly yoga class at Lotus Arts on Cherokee.
 When my dear friend Lauren, left to travel the world in early 2012 the studio was to be shut down.

 As luck would have it, in the exact same time period, I would be converting my loft into a dance studio and teaching my weekly classes and workshops out of it.
-Having to now pay all the bills because my roommate moved out, I began to think about teaching yoga classes here.
+Having to now pay all the bills because I had no help, I began to think about teaching yoga classes here.
 I looked for a niche to be filled and decided to teach a clothing optional yoga class.
 It was a success and people seemed to really enjoy the freedom of not having to wear clothes during yoga.
-Not only that it was very therapeutic in that there is no judgement of each other’s bodies, nor is it in anyway sexual.
+Not only that, it was very therapeutic in that there is no judgement of each other’s bodies, nor is it in anyway sexual.
 I believe yoga and bellydance are both the union of spirit, mind and body and incorporates a love yourself and listen to your body approach to all her classes

-I continue to teach two of those classes every week in addition to teaching private yoga lessons, as well as taking yoga classes weekly at other studios.
+I continue to teach those classes every week in addition to teaching my now wildly popular Metal Rage yoga (with clothes), teaching weekly privates and as well as taking yoga classes with other instructors.